Walking route Mastbos and Markdal

 Description

 The Mastbos is one of the oldest cultivated forests in the Netherlands.
-In 1515, Count Henry III of Nassau had the then heathland planted with seeds of Scots pine from Germany.
-These trees were used to make ships for the Spanish fleet and later the VOC, hence the name Mastbos.
-In the middle of the forest you pass the Turfven, a tranquil spot!
+In 1515, Count Hendrik III of Nassau had the former heathland planted with Scots pine seeds from Germany.
+Ships for the Spanish fleet and later the VOC were made from these trees, hence the name Mastbos.
+In the middle of the forest you will pass the Turfven, a tranquil spot!
 The Markdal is an ideal walking area.
-The Mark has been meandering here again since 2004, where you can walk along reed beds and flower-rich meadows, while looking out over the rippling water.
+Since 2004, the Mark has meandered here again, you can walk along reed beds and flowery poor grasslands, while looking out over the rippling water.
 On the horizon you can see the church tower of the village of Ulvenhout protruding above the treetops.
 Further on you will pass Bouvigne Castle, a centuries-old hunting lodge.

 Pancake house